1Hive/time-lock-app/docs/technical-documentation.md

 ```
 /**
-* @notice Locks the required amount of tokens and executes the specified action
+* @notice Locks `@tokenAmount(self.token(): address, self.getSpamPenalty(): uint + self.lockAmount(): uint)` tokens and executes desired action
 * @dev IForwarder interface conformance.
 Consider using pretransaction on UI for necessary approval.
-*      Note that the Lock app has to be the first forwarder in the transaction path, it must be called by an EOA not another forwarder, in order for the griefing mechanism to work
+*      Note that the Time Lock app has to be the first forwarder in the transaction path, it must be called by an EOA not another forwarder, in order for the spam penalty mechanism to work
 * @param _evmCallScript Script to execute
 */
 function forward(bytes _evmCallScript) public {
 		require(canForward(msg.sender, _evmCallScript), ERROR_CAN_NOT_FORWARD);

-		(uint256 griefAmount, uint256 griefDuration) = getGriefing(msg.sender);
+		(uint256 spamPenaltyAmount, uint256 spamPenaltyDuration) = getSpamPenalty();

-		uint256 totalAmount = lockAmount.add(griefAmount);
+		uint256 totalAmount = lockAmount.add(spamPenaltyAmount);
-		uint256 totalDuration = lockDuration.add(griefDuration);
+		uint256 totalDuration = lockDuration.add(spamPenaltyDuration);

 		WithdrawLockLib.WithdrawLock[] storage addressWithdrawLocks = addressesWithdrawLocks[msg.sender];
 		uint256 unlockTime = getTimestamp().add(totalDuration);